MacHu-GWU/uszipcode-project/readme.rst

 Welcome to the uszipcode Documentation
 ====================================================================================================

-``uszipcode`` is the most powerful and easy to use zipcode information searchengine.
+``uszipcode`` is the most powerful and easy to use zipcode information searchengine in Python.
 Besides geometry data (also boundary info), several useful census data points are also served: `population`, `population density`, `total wage`, `average annual wage`, `house of units`, `land area`, `water area`.
 The geometry and geocoding data is from google map API on Oct 2015.
-The geometry data in `this another zipcode python package <https://pypi.python.org/pypi/zipcode/2.0.0>`_ is not accurate any more, if you exam it on google map.
+The geometry data in `this another popular zipcode python package <https://pypi.python.org/pypi/zipcode>`_ is not accurate any more, if you exam it on google map.
+To know more about the data, `click here <http://www.wbh-doc.com.s3.amazonaws.com/uszipcode/uszipcode/data/__init__.html#module-uszipcode.data>`_.

 **Highlight**: